mendhak/mendhak.github.io/posts/2024-05-05-moving-on-from-lightroom.md

 #### Side note - cleaning up

 With the numerous sidecar files floating about, between Digikam and ON1, you can sometimes end up with orphaned `.xmp` files for missing images.
-This isn't a regular occurrence but is a minor annoyance.
-I have a script to help with that, which basically looks for `.xmp` files that don't have a corresponding image file, and deletes them.
+This isn't a regular occurrence, it is normally prevented by configuring Digikam to treat `on1` as additional sidecar files, but it could happen if you delete files externally or through other applications that don't get the association.
+It's a minor annoyance, I have a script to help with that, which basically looks for `.xmp` files that don't have a corresponding image file, and deletes them.

 ```bash